-Today’s options for vein treatment are so much better than they used to be.
+Today’s options for varicose vein treatment is so much better than they used to be.
 The only option for those with varicose veins used to be vein stripping.

-Now we have endovenous ablation and sclerotherapy to treat veins.
+Now we have endovenous ablation, sclerotherapy, and more varicose vein treatments to treat veins.

-The Old Way: Vein Stripping Vein stripping is a painful procedure still performed today.
-Veins that are refluxing are surgically treated, cut and tied off.
+Vein stripping is a painful procedure still performed today.
+Veins that are re-fluxing are surgically treated, cut and tied off.
 Vein stripping surgery meant general anesthesia, a surgical incision in the pelvis, and excision of the vein.
-It was and is an inconvenient and painful procedure.
+It was and is an inconvenient and painful varicose vein treatment.
 Side effects could be tissue trauma, scarring, or damage to nerves.
 This surgery also meant facing the risks of general anesthesia and possible post-surgical infection.
 Downtime was considerable, with a week of bed rest recommended after the surgery and pain requiring prescriptions.

 Varicose Veins: We permanently close the vein without having to surgically remove it.
 Through a small nick, Dr. Wright inserts a small catheter.
 Ultrasound view of the veins shows him where to precisely place the catheter to treat the vein.
 Local anesthetic like that used by a dentist helps numb the area being treated for maximum comfort.

 Varicose vein treatment in this manner takes less than an hour.
 Patients walk out of the office.
 There is no problem with scarring from the tiny incision.
 Recovery takes place over a matter of hours or days.
 If medication is needed, it is simply over-the-counter pain reliever.
 Vein symptoms such as aching, tenderness or burning disappear quickly.